 The Diploma of Business has been designed for those with some experience in a range of settings who are seeking to further develop their skills across a wide range of business functions.
 This qualification is also suited to those with little experience but sound theoretical business skills and knowledge and who would like to further develop these skills in order to create further educational and employment opportunities.

-The Diploma of Business is assessed through written & oral assessments, case studies, presentations and assignments.
+The Diploma of Business is assessed through written & oral assessments, case studies, industry placement, workbooks, presentations and assignments.

 Documentation produced for evidence of satisfactory English must be a recognised course or assessment.

 International students must be 18 years of age and over.